-When raising BSF larvae for chickens, growers usually concern about how much larvae to raise, what to feed them, the costs or when to harvest the larvae.
-Let's explore some ideas together.
+When raising BSF larvae for chickens, growers usually concern about how much larvae to raise, what to feed them, the feeding costs and when to harvest the larvae.
+If you're looking to raise BSF for your chickens, let's explore some ideas together.

 What to feed your BSF larvae